PrinceKeshri966/No.-of-days-between-two-days-by-short-method/README.md

 # No.-of-days-between-two-days-by-short-method
-This is a short method to find out the No.of days between two days.
+This is a short method to find out the No.of days between two days .